moliver28/research-handbook/content/job-families/sales/success-service-offerings.md

  - Strong problem-solving skills and ability to adapt to changing customer needs.
  - Willingness to travel as required.

-### SSOM Job Grade
+### RSSM Job Grade

-The SSOM is a job grade level 6.
+The RSSM is a job grade level 6.

-### SSOM Performance Indicators
+### RSSM Performance Indicators

 - [Regional (AMER, EMEA or APJ) Services bookings and revenue per agreed plan](handbook/sales/#performance-indicators)

-### SSOM Career Ladder
+### RSSM Career Ladder

-The next steps for the Success Services Offerings Manager (SSOM) Job Family would be to move to a Senior Success Services Offerings Manager (Sr. SSOM) job family.
+The next steps for the Regional Success Services Manager (RSSM) Job Family would be to move to a Senior Regional Success Services Manager (Sr. RSSM) job family.

-## Senior Success Services Offerings Manager (Sr. SSOM)
+## Senior Regional Success Services Manager (Sr. RSSM)

-The Senior Success Services Offerings Manager (Sr. SSOM) is responsible for driving the success, adoption, and continuous improvement of our paid success plan offerings and services within a designated region (EMEA, AMER, or APJ).
-This role builds upon the foundation of the Success Services Offerings Manager (SSOM) position, with a heightened focus on strategic planning, innovation, and cross-functional leadership.
-Additionally, they support and mentor others in the SSOM role.
+The Senior Regional Success Services Manager (Sr. RSSM) is responsible for driving the success, adoption, and continuous improvement of our paid success plan offerings and services within a designated region (EMEA, AMER, or APJ).
+This role builds upon the foundation of the Regional Success Services Manager (RSSM) position, with a heightened focus on strategic planning, innovation, and cross-functional leadership.
+Additionally, they support and mentor others in the RSSM role.

-The Sr. SSOM reports to the Manager/Senior Manager/Director, SSOM.
+The Sr. RSSM reports to the Manager/Senior Manager/Director, RSSM.

-### Sr. SSOM Responsibilities:
+### Sr. RSSM Responsibilities:

-- Strategic Planning: Develop and execute a long-term regional strategy for Success Services offerings, considering market trends, customer needs, and global alignment.
+- Strategic Planning: Develop and execute a long-term regional strategy for Success Services, considering market trends, customer needs, and global alignment.
 - Innovation and Development: Drive the ideation, design, and implementation of new and enhanced service offerings tailored to regional requirements.
 - Cross-functional Leadership: Provide guidance and mentorship to regional customer success, sales, and support teams to optimize service delivery and customer outcomes.
 - Customer Engagement: Work closely with regional customer success and support teams to ensure effective service delivery and customer satisfaction.
+- Pipeline Management: Collaborate with regional sales teams to drive sales pipeline of Success Services SKUs.
 - Performance Optimization: Analyze regional performance data, identify trends, and implement data-driven improvements to service offerings and processes.
 - Change Management: Lead change management initiatives related to service offerings, ensuring smooth transitions and adoptions.
 - Thought Leadership: Represent the company as a thought leader at regional industry events, conferences, and customer meetings.

-### Sr. SSOM Requirements:
+### Sr. RSSM Requirements:

 - Bachelor's degree in Business, Technology, or a related field.
 Master's degree preferred.
-- Proven experience in customer success, service delivery, or account management within the region, with a track record of leadership and strategic planning.
+- 5+ years proven experience in customer success, service delivery, or account management within the region, with a track record of leadership and strategic planning.
-- Deep understanding of DevOps, software development lifecycle
+- 5+ years of deep understanding of DevOps, software development lifecycle
 - Expert knowledge of regional market dynamics, cultural nuances, and business practices.
 - Exceptional communication and presentation skills, with the ability to engage and influence senior-level stakeholders.
 - Strong analytical and problem-solving skills, with the ability to derive insights from complex data.